nexgenenglish/changelog/universal-dashboard.md

 - [UD-1942](https://dyned.myjetbrains.com/youtrack/issue/UD-1942) Fixed wrong information for Study Records Report - column O (Mts Total).
 - [UD-1944](https://dyned.myjetbrains.com/youtrack/issue/UD-1944) Fixed error when displaying all of the students on an Organization.
 - [UD-1953](https://dyned.myjetbrains.com/youtrack/issue/UD-1953) neo Jr-Confirm that you cannot assign an Initial Level to someone above the number of Parts that are available.
+- [UD-1954](https://dyned.myjetbrains.com/youtrack/issue/UD-1954) Students are not visible in the class.
 - [UD-1958](https://dyned.myjetbrains.com/youtrack/issue/UD-1958) Fixed error when viewing student's profile.